joshbegley/nyt-latest/README.md

 `Britain is the latest country to get rid of the tax in recent years.`\
 https://nytimes.com/2021/01/01/world/europe/tampon-tax-uk.html?searchResultPosition=5

-**With Guards Crippled by Covid-19, States Are Closing Prisons**\
+**States Are Shutting Down Prisons as Guards are Crippled By Covid-19**\
-`Officials are finding it hard to keep jails and prisons open as the virus ravages both prisoners and staff members.
+`States and counties are finding it hard to keep jails and prisons open as the virus ravages both prisoners and staff members.
 But transferring inmates can spur new outbreaks.`\
 https://nytimes.com/2021/01/01/us/coronavirus-prisons-jails-closing.html?searchResultPosition=6

 **Tyshawn Sorey: The Busiest Composer of the Bleakest Year**\